card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 Before input, the images are processed with a sequence of computer-vision filters (gradient, equalization, bilateralization).
 This produces somewhat better results, with a small performance penalty, compared to using the x-axis Sobel processed image we already have on hand.

-We experimented with hundreds of other parameter values, such as the number and size of convolutional and hidden layers, the types of image processing used, etc. We also experimented with combining the results from a few different convolutional and multilayer perceptron models, but in the end found that the present single model produced equally good results.
+We experimented with hundreds of other parameter values, such as the number and size of convolutional and hidden layers, the types of image processing used, etc. We also experimented with combining the results from a few different convolutional and MLP models, but in the end found that the present single model produced equally good results.

 ### Some ideas that we'd like to investigate further